Rolodophone/nea/report/report.md

 	2. There should be at least 3 different types of punches
 	1. Jane should be able to kick enemies
 	2. There should be at least 3 different types of kicks
-	1. Jane should be able to shoot enemies with her pistol
-	2. Jane should only be able to shoot when she has at least one round in her pistol
 6. Enemies
 	1. There should be at least 3 different types of enemy
 	2. Each type of enemy should behave noticeably differently
 	3. The enemies should be controlled by a rule-based AI
 	4. The enemies should appear to behave intelligently
 	5. Enemies should be able to deal damage to Jane, which decreases her health
-7. Items
-	1. There should be at least 3 different types of item, including an ammunition item and a bandage item
-	2. When Jane touches an item, the item's effect should be applied
-	3. When touching the ammo item, Jane's pistol is filled back up to its maximum capacity
-	3. The ammunition item should be rare enough so that the player is usually forced to use punch and kick rather than use the pistol
-	4. When touching the bandage item, Jane's health is increased (but not past the maximum health)
 8. Game logic
 	1. The game should render a background behind Jane
 	2. Staircases, ladders, objects that Jane can climb on top of, enemies and items should appear randomly